 Seed4.Me is a quite good VPN provider that doesn’t boast a huge server network or a long list of features but is successful in unblocking geographically restricted streaming services, allows some torrenting, and provides privacy and safety online.
 We especially loved its performance, bringing speeds that match even the best and most expensive VPN providers in the industry.
 Its apps and customer service could certainly use some work but the overall impression is positive.

-If, however, you wouldn’t mind paying more for the truly ultimate VPN experience, with impeccable apps, thousands of servers, and 24/7 live chat support, then ExpressVPN might be a better choice for you.
+If, however, you wouldn’t mind paying more for the truly ultimate VPN experience, with impeccable apps, thousands of servers, and 24/7 live chat support, then an advanced platform such as ExpressVPN might be a better choice for you.